Join our newsletter list to receive news about recalls, children’s product safety and other important information

 Product Hazards – Toys

-Toys are meant to provide joy and entertainment, yet many of them contain hidden hazards for children and they have been related to far too many injuries.
+Play is a huge part of children’s lives and aids in improving children’s abilities to plan, organize, get along with others and regulate emotions.
+Yet, many toys contain hidden hazards for children and they have been related to far too many injuries.
 However, toy safety has improved vastly over time.
-Toys had consistently been the top product type recalled by the CPSC, but in 2016 it was third (behind clothing and nursery products).
-There were 11 toy recalls involving over 630,050 units in 2016.
-Though this is a decrease in the number of toys recalled in 2016, we can see an increase in the total number of units recalled (from 370,000 in 2015).
+Toys had consistently been the top product type recalled by the CPSC, but in 2016 it was third (behind clothing and nursery products) and this continues to be true in 2022 as well.
 Children can be hurt by unsafe toys in many ways, including falls, choking, strangulation, burns, drowning, and poisoning.
-A CPSC report shows that in 2016 there was over 85,000 toy-related emergency room treated injuries for children under the age of 5.
+A CPSC report shows that in 2022 there was an estimated 79,700 toy-related emergency room treated injuries for children under the age of 4 between 2012 and 2022.
+Make playtime fun, safe, and enriching for your little ones with these tips:

 Toy Tips to Keep Kids Safe

-• Read and follow the age label, warnings, safety messages and assembly instructions for the toy.
-Age guidelines are given for safety reasons and should not be ignored even if your child seems advanced for her age.
+Read and follow the age label, warnings, safety messages and assembly instructions for the toy.
+Age guidelines are given for safety reasons and should not be ignored even if your child seems advanced for their age.

 More Information on Toy Safety